-Antique wooden doors have been popping up everywhere on Pinterest lately and it's no wonder—a pair of old, weathered doors is a clever way to add rustic charm to your wedding.
+Antique wooden doors pop up everywhere on Pinterest and it's no wonder—a pair of old, weathered doors is a clever way to add rustic charm to your wedding.
 They can be incorporated into your celebration in a myriad of ways—used as a charming DIY ceremony backdrop, repurposed into an antique tabletop, or turned into a surface for wedding signage like a cocktail menu or ceremony program.

 Or, you could simply use the doors as, well, doors.
 One of our favorite ideas is to use them to create an entrance to your ceremony venue.
 It's a genius idea, especially if you're tying the knot outdoors in an open setting—the doors will help define the ceremony space.
 If you're up for a DIY project, you could source a set of doors from your local thrift stores or salvage yard; then, add a coat of paint or intentionally distress them for a vintage, aged look.
 Inspired by this idea?
 Check out our favorite takes on this ceremony décor trend.